jamesrbirch/jamesrbirch.github.io/content/about/index.md

 ## Building Value-Driven Products and Empowering Teams

 Hello, I'm James Birch.
-For over 15 years, I have built my career in the technology sector, evolving from a hands-on software engineer to a leader of dynamic, product-focused teams.
+I have spent nearly 20 years in the technology sector, with the last 15 specialising in the UK Ed-Tech space.
+I’ve grown from a hands-on software engineer to a leader of dynamic, product-focused teams.
 My passion lies in the space where a deep understanding of user needs informs the creation of truly valuable and reliable software.

 While much of my experience has been in the UK Ed-Tech sector, where I was proud to contribute to products with a positive social impact, the core of my work is universal: solving complex problems through technology.
 A defining period of my career was an eight-year journey leading two core SaaS products from concept to maturity.
 This experience taught me that success is not just about elegant code; it's about deeply understanding the user's world—an approach that led to one product being adopted by over half of all UK secondary schools.
 Seeing this real-world impact and the resulting customer loyalty cemented my belief in a value-driven development culture.